adillard02/spaceman/README.md

 ## Overview
-The Spaceman "Hangman" game is a simple yet engaging web-based game inspired by the classic hangman format.
-Players try to guess a hidden word one letter at a time while launching a spaceship by making correct guesses.
-Incorrect guesses result in the spaceship getting closer to "crashing".
-The game ends when the spaceship explodes or the word is guessed correctly and it launches.
+The Spaceman "Hangman" Game is a web-based word-guessing game inspired by the classic "Hangman."
+Players attempt to guess a hidden word by selecting letters within a limited number of tries.
+The game features a space theme, where a spaceship image changes based on the player’s progress.

-This README will guide you through the game's purpose, how to set it up, and the available features.
+This README will guide you through the game's purpose, how it works and the available features.

 ## Features
-- Interactive Gameplay: Players guess letters to uncover a hidden word, with visual feedback and updates on their progress.
+- Username entry to personalize gameplay.
+- Random word generation with hints to guide players.
+- Virtual on-screen keyboard for letter selection.
+- Real-time score updates and tracking.
+- Lives system with five chances per word.
+- Timer with 30 seconds per word.
+- Animated spaceship that changes based on progress.
-- High Scores: Scores are saved and displayed on a leaderboard, motivating players to achieve higher scores.
+- High scores saved and displayed on the home page.
-- Hints: Each word comes with a hint to help players make educated guesses.
-- Play Again Option: Players can easily start a new game after finishing one.

 ## Technology Stack
-- Frontend: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript
-- Backend: Node.js with Express.js
+- **Backend:** Node.js with Express.js
-- Database: PostgreSQL
+- **Database:** PostgreSQL
-- Hosting: Heroku
+- **Hosting:** Heroku

 ## Game Play
-- Start a Game: Click on "Play Again" to start a new game.
+- Enter a username to begin the game.
-- Guess Letters: Click on the letters on the keyboard to make guesses.
-Correct guesses will reveal letters in the hidden word, while incorrect guesses reduce the number of attempts left.
+- Guess the hidden word by selecting letters using the on-screen keyboard.
-- Hints: A hint will be provided to help you guess the word.
+- Each correct guess fills in the corresponding letter in the word.
-- Game Over: The game ends either when you guess the word or run out of attempts.
-Your score will be saved and displayed on the high scores leaderboard.
+- Each incorrect guess decreases your remaining lives.
+- Earn or lose points based on correct or incorrect guesses.
+- Complete the word before time runs out or it's game over.
-- End Game: Click "End Game" to save your score and return to the home page.
+- Scores are saved and the top 5 can be viewed on the home page.